ak-naresh/AK_NCNews/notes.md

 - `votes` defaults to 0
 - `article_img_url`

-# Comments

-Each comment should have:
+# Comments- Each comment should have:
 - `comment_id` which is the primary key
 - `article_id` field that references an article`s primary key
 - `body`